MatrixBrain/awesome-NeRF/README.md

 # Awesome Neural Radiance Fields (NeRF) [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 A curated list of awesome neural radiance fields (NeRF) papers.
-All papers are grouped according to keywords.
+All papers are grouped according to keywords/tasks, and sorted by years.

 ## Contributing
 If you are interested in joining our team and organizing NeRF related papers/codes/projects together, please submit PR according to the following guide.
 We'll put your name on the list of contributors.